Pomp and Circumstances

 The Three P’s

-I’ve been on the job for a little over five months now, but to the vast majority of you, I’m still “the New Guy.”
-So with that in mind, I thought I should begin my first column in Freeman Business by telling you a little about myself, why I’m so excited to be dean of...
+To the vast majority of you, I’m still “the New Guy.”
+So with that in mind, I thought I should begin my first column in Freeman Business by telling you a little about myself, why I’m so excited to be dean of the Freeman School, and what I’ve been doing for the past several months.

 Mock interviews go virtual